Schedule time on the Campus!

 No typical Skidmore student

 “There really is know way to describe a typical Skidmore student.
 To categorize any of them is very difficult.
 We have jocks, artists, computer geeks, and science nerds.
 As long as you can engage in an intellectual or quirky conversation, you are going to have no trouble making friends.”

 —Best Value Colleges, Princeton Review

 [At Skidmore] you will inevitably find your niche of friends, and your passions and interests will develop as you do as a person.
 College is a tough time for most people, as you are in a state of figuring out what the heck you want to do with your life.
 Luckily, Skidmore has a great deal of potential in helping you do this.
 Its strongest points are the closeness you will find in friends, classmates, and very importantly, professors.
 These people are rooting for you!
 They will surprisingly help lead you in the right direction because Skidmore offers a strong sense of family.
 You are not just a number here.
 You are not Jane/John Doe, for goodness sake!

 Stunning interdisciplinary facility

-Skidmore’s emphasis on interdisciplinary study is most dramatically manifested—architecturally, at least—in the Francs Young Tang Teaching Museum and Art Gallery.
+Skidmore’s emphasis on interdisciplinary study is most dramatically manifested—architecturally, at least—in the Frances Young Tang Teaching Museum and Art Gallery.
 Located on campus in a stunning facility, the museum works to expand the concept of what a gallery exhibition can be.
 The museum includes dedicated teaching space, and many professors hold classes there to help students consider subject matter in unusual ways.